nausicaan/guestbook/README.md

 # Guestbook

-Guestbook is an Ansible playbook, which together with two Ruby scripts, gathers and saves meta data relating to a WordPress users most recent login.
+Guestbook is an Ansible playbook, which together with multiple Ruby scripts, gathers and saves meta data relating to a WordPress users most recent login.
 The information is stored in Linux epoch time.

 ## Prerequisites